oneconvergence/dkube-examples/mnist/README.md

 5. **parallelTrialCount**: The maximum number of hyperparameter sets that Katib should train in parallel.
 The default value is 3.
 6. **maxTrialCount**: The maximum number of trials to run.
 7. **maxFailedTrialCount**: The maximum number of failed trials before Katib should stop the experiment.
-8. **algorithm**: The search algorithm that you want Katib to use to find the best hyperparameters or neural architecture configuration.
-   Search algorithm to find the best hyper parameters.
+8. **algorithm**: Search algorithm to find the best hyper parameters.
 Value must be one of following:

-   1. random
+   - random
-   2. bayesianoptimization
+   - bayesianoptimization
-   3. hyperband
+   - hyperband
-   4. cmaes
+   - cmaes
-   5. enas
+   - enas

 ## Deploy Model (DKube version 2.1.x.x)
 - Repos->Models->mnist: select a model version